ciuckc/cub3d/README.md

 # cub3d
 Raycasting project

+Done together with Mathijs.
 Tried to recreate the Wolfenstein 3D experience from back in the days.
 We ended up with something scary.
 Pics soon!